Michael Marshall

 So I thought, “this guy’s got something here!”, but he didn’t…

 He may have thought about the problem from a number of novel ways but the main thing he did not consider was the music publication rights...
-And even once he grew to learn about it, his beliefs on why the publication issue was in that sate, was incorrect.
+And even once he learned about this issue, his understanding of it was minimal.

 At this point Richard, who was no longer my client, believed that the reason there was an issue with publications and rights was because of race and inequality and that the major labels simply overlooked his demographic.
-Richard and I parted ways because I told him, that this publication issue was core to his business's success
+I told Richard that overcoming this issue was key to his success with this business and that unless he could overcome it, he should not move forward with building the app and developing the website and marketing material.
+He disagreed.

-His strategy was was to bypass the major labels and sign these artists on to his own label - yes he had to start a second company to facilitate the first one.
+His strategy was was to bypass the major labels and sign these artists on to his own label - he was going to start a second company in order to facilitate the creation of the first one (maybe he was inspired by the Uber guy...)

 And that’s where the wheels fell off.
 The music publication business is cut throat and well established and profit margins and artist rights are not straight forward.
 Long story short, this fantastic business idea crumbled to the ground over the period of a very expensive six months.

-(Richard and I are still friends, and he continues to use my services - but when I tried to talk him out of his business venture he quickly found a “tech guy” that was happy to take his money and build him his app… the exercise cost a lot of money and it brought me no satisfaction when Richard told me his story and that I was right all those months ago)
+When I tried to talk him out of his business venture, six months prior he quickly found a “tech guy” that was happy to take his money and build him his app… The exercise cost a lot of money and it brought me no satisfaction when Richard told me his story and that I was right all those months ago.
+Richard and i still do business with his B2B food supplies website and in this industry he makes a ton of money.
+The moral of the story here: know the industry you want to invest in.

 Does the return on investment look like a hockey stick